 - Suicidal ideation or when it is severe, attempts

 These symptoms would have to be present for at least two weeks for there to be a diagnosis, and the treatment for depression is medication and therapy, and sometimes medication cannot help if you are resistant.
 Either way, if you have these symptoms of depression, you need to seek treatment right away.
 Especially if you are starting to have suicidal thoughts.
 There are different degrees and types of depression.
 Mothers that have given birth that exhibit these symptoms have postpartum depression.

-In fact, what I want to do today is to go over the seven tarot cards that best represent depression.
+In fact, what I want to do today is to go over the seven tarot spreads for depression.
 Let’s go over those cards right now.